 - Have a vehicle (cars, trucks, bikes, scooters, and motorcycles are all fine)

 - Have been driving for at least two years

-Saucey is an alcoholic beverage delivery app operating in a few major cities.
+Saucey is an alcoholic beverage delivery app operating in a growing list of major cities.
 They promise deliveries within 30 mins with delivery service available between 8 am and 2 am.
-This is awesome for people that prefer doing deliveries in the late night window!
+This is awesome for people that prefer doing deliveries in the late-night window!

 You can expect to make over $10 per hour delivering for Saucey.
 There’s also a payment per item delivered.
 As you’ll be delivering alcohol, you will need to check the customer’s IDs before handing everything over.

 Alcohol delivery is a growing trend with the gig economy, and many delivery apps have started to integrate beer, wine, and liquor into their convenience menus.
 Needless to say, delivering alcoholic beverages is a serious responsibility, so remember to be professional and follow all the rules and company guidelines when on the job.